1 min read

 Cal Chiefs Presentation Recap: Bridging the Gap Between Insurance and Mitigation

-At the October California Fire Chiefs Association conference, Fire Chief (Ret.)
-Dave Winnacker presented Rethinking Wildfire Risk: Bridging the Gap Between Insurance and Mitigation.
-His presentation explored why only a few fires cause most of California’s structure loss and how new modeling approaches can close the gap between mitigation and insurance.
+At the October California Fire Chiefs Association conference, Fire Chief Dave Winnacker (Ret.) presented Rethinking Wildfire Risk: Bridging the Gap Between Insurance and Mitigation.
+His presentation explored why only a few fires cause most of California’s structure loss and how new modeling approaches can close the gap between mitigation completion and insurance availability.

-Just four fires have accounted for half of all structures lost in California, revealing that traditional wildfire models, which focus on wildland intensity and exposure, fail to explain how fires spread within communities.
-XyloPlan’s framework reframes the problem around time, showing how fire moves from wildland to urban areas and how structure-to-structure spread amplifies loss.
+Just four fires have accounted for half of all structures lost in California, revealing that traditional wildfire models, which focus on wildfire intensity and exposure, fail to explain how fast moving, wind-driven fires spread within communities.
+XyloPlan’s framework reframes the problem around time, showing how fast moving fire moves from wildland to urban areas and how structure-to-structure urban fire spread amplifies loss.

 A New Framework for Understanding Risk